varnish/Varnish-Book/varnish_book.rst

    1) looking up *hash keys* is much more efficient than traversing ban-lists, and
    2) every time you test a ban expression, it checks every object in the cache that is older than the ban itself.

-   The hashtwo VMOD is prebuilt for supported versions and can be installed using regular package managers from `Varnish Software repositories`__.
+   The hashtwo VMOD is pre-built for supported versions and can be installed using regular package managers from `Varnish Software repositories`__.
    Once the repository is in place you can issue the following commands to install the VMOD:

    On Debian or Ubuntu::